-Parent-adolescent discussions in Nepal regarding sexuality have generated controversy.
-Most parents don't feel comfortable talking to their kids about sexual health and instead concentrate on safe topics.
-Cultural taboos, shame, poor communication abilities, embarrassment, fear of parents, their lack of responsiveness, their unwillingness to accept young people due to a lack of understanding, sociocultural norms, and their conviction that talking about such topics encourages premarital sex are just a few things that hinder such a parent-child discussion (Bhatta et al., 2021).
-The level of the adolescents' education, their living arrangements, and the educational status of their parents are further obstacles that prevent communication between parents and adolescents.
+Parent-adolescent discussions in Nepal regarding their sexuality have generated controversy.
+Most parents don't comfortable talking to their kids about sexual health but rather concentrate on safe topics.
+Cultural taboos, shame, poor communication abilities, embarrassment, fear of parents, their lack of responsiveness, their unwillingness to accept young people due to a lack of understanding, sociocultural norms, and their conviction that talking about such topics encourages premarital sex are just a few things that hinder parent-child interaction (Bhatta et al., 2021).
+The level of adolescents' education, their living arrangements, and the educational status of their parents are further obstacles that prevent communication between parents and adolescents.
 Because of these barriers, many adolescents discuss sexual and reproductive health issues with their peers, who may or may not be knowledgeable about these concerns. ultimately Thev receive fragmented information.
-Due to this misinformation. adolescents may be more susceptible to unsafe abortions, unprotected intercourse, unintended pregnancies, and other sexually-transmitted infections (Pokharel et al., 2016).

-Healthy communication between parents and adolescents leads to the prevention and reduction of sexual risk-taking behavior among adolescents.
-It also helps to change the overall attitudes of the children towards health, behavior, values, and beliefs, including SRH (Bastien et al., 2011).
-However, it has not been studied either broadly or specifically in the Tokha Municipality of Nepal, which is significant regarding the SRH status improvement among adolescents.
-The main purpose of this study was to assess adolescentcommunication parent on sexual and reproductive health and its associated factors among higher secondary school students.
+Due to this misinformation. adolescents may be more susceptible to unsafe abortions, unprotected intercourse, unintended pregnancies, and other sexually transmitted infections (Pokharel et al., 2016).
+Healthy communication between parents and adolescents leads to the prevention reduction of sexually risk-taking behavior among adolescents.
+It also helps to change the overall attitudes of the children towards health. behavior, values, and beliefs, including SRH (Bastien et al., 2011).
+However, it is not studied yet broadly and specifically in the Tokha Municipality of Nepal, which is much significant to the SRH status improvement among adolescents.
+The main objective of this study was to assess adolescent-parent communication on sexual and reproductive health and its associated factors among higher secondary school students.